-The ice on Lake Superior is thick enough to allow travel to the Ice Caves..
+Last year the ice on Lake Superior become thick enough to allow travel to the Ice Caves in mid-January.
 Directions and advice on touring the ice formations at the bottom of this page.

 A popular Bayfield, Wisconsin winter attraction is touring the Lake Superior Bayfield Ice Caves of the Bayfield Peninsula.
 In the spring, summer and fall we've taken the hiking trail from the Apostle Islands Meyers Beach parking lot to the top of the caves and have caught some impressive views of the caves.

 During these three seasons, however, the best view of the caves is from the water . . . which is one of the prime reasons Bayfield is a popular kayaking center.

 But winter makes the sea caves accessible to anyone willing to walk a little over a mile on the frozen beach and lake ice.
 It is fantastic, a really neat experience.

 Every year Mother Nature sculpts unique formations in ice and snow which is why many people make an annual visit to the Bayfield-Apostle Island Park Ice Caves to see the latest exhibits on display.